Pot-a-loo: Students hold weed party in public toilet

 A dozen students have been referred to the proctor after being found smoking cannabis while having a party in a public toilet.

-Senior Sergeant Anthony Bond said officers were called to the Opoho Rd Exeloo outside Gardens New World due to complaints about noise from surrounding residents about 2am today.
+Senior Sergeant Anthony Bond said officers were called to the Opoho Rd Exeloo outside Gardens New World in Dunedin due to complaints about noise from surrounding residents about 2am today.

 When officers arrived they discovered 12 students aged 18-19 years old crammed into the toilet, smoking cannabis and listening to music on a portable speaker, Snr Sgt Bond said.